 - Previous college or university immunization records (these records do not automatically transfer, you must request a copy)

-If your immunizations records are written in a foreign language please have them translated through a reputable translation service prior to submission to the SHC.
+If your immunizations records are written in a foreign language please have them translated through a reputable translation service prior to submission to the SHS.

-Please make duplicate copies of all records and information you send to the Student Health Center for your personal files.
+Please make duplicate copies of all records and information you send to Student Health Services for your personal files.

 - To retrieve your current Immunization History Record once you have registered for classes and uploaded your immunization forms to the Student Health Portal please log onto http://barry.studenthealthportal.com/

 - Print an immunization record from the portal